What's New On This Page?

 As almost entire Hohe Tauern range also Hochalmspitze is built of solide granite.
 Therefore on its ridges and walls you will see many wild rock forms and on lower parts of the mountain glacier waters stay in many lakes.

 The summit of Hochalmspitze sends many long ridges in all directions.
-Actually close to the main summit in these ridges there are some nearby lower summits, forming the narrow Hochalmspitze group: Preiml-Spitze, Grosselend-Kopf, Schneewinkel-Spitze, Winterriegel, Kaerl-Spitze etc. While the main Hohe Tauern range goes north of it, a long ridge, heading NW-SE direction is connecting Ankogel with the Hochalmspitze group.
-On Grosselend-Kopf a strong ridge deters towards E, beyond the Preimlscharte (2950m) it culminates in Preimlspitze (3133m).
+Actually close to the main summit in these ridges there are some nearby lower summits, forming the narrow Hochalmspitze group: Preiml-Spitze on the NE, Grosselend-Kopf on the N, Schneewinkel-Spitze on the SW, Winterriegel, Kaerl-Spitze etc. While the main Hohe Tauern range goes north of it, a long ridge, heading in the NW-SE direction, is connecting Ankogel with the Hochalmspitze group.
+On Grosselend-Kopf a strong ridge deters towards the E and beyond the Preimlscharte (2950 m) it culminates in Preimlspitze (3133 m).
 This ridge and the ridge towards Ankogel lie above the Grosselendkees (glacier).
 A strong ridge goes from the main summit in the SW direction towards Saeuleck.
-In it the following peaks are: Winkel-Spitze, 3112m, Schneewinkel-Spitze, 3016m and Gussenbauer-Spitze, 2978m.
-Between SW and NW ridge the Winkelkees (glacier) lies.
-From the summit a strong ridge goes also towards E. On the southern side a rapidly melting Trippkees (glacier) lies.
+In it the following peaks are rising: Winkel-Spitze, 3112 m, Schneewinkel-Spitze, 3016 m and Gussenbauer-Spitze, 2978 m.
+Between the SW and NW ridge the Winkelkees (glacier) lies.
+From the summit a strong ridge goes also towards the E. On the low part before Zsygmondykopf, 3152 m there are granite towers, called Steinerne Maennln.
+On the southern side of this ridge a rapidly melting Trippkees (glacier) lies.
 Between the E ridge and the Preiml ridge a broad Hochalmkees (glacier) lies.
 In some parts it is rich with crevasses but in winter it also enables a long but comfortable ski ascent.